sjorsvanheuveln/bitcoin_testnet_node/README.md

 - [Justin Moon GitHub](https://github.com/justinmoon/)
 - [Bitcoin Wiki](https://en.bitcoin.it/wiki/Protocol_documentation#tx)

 ### Learnings ###
  - ...

+### To do ###
+1. Send a first transaction with Jimmy's libraries.
+2. Rewrite the scripting for me to learn.

 ### Check Later ###
 - Stenography: sending messages hidden in images.